solana-labs/solana-program-library/farms/README.md

 ### Protocol Routers (Raydium, Saber, and Orca)

 An on-chain programs that demonstrates interaction with Raydium, Saber, and Orca pools and farms.
 They performs in and out amounts calculations and safety checks for tokens spent and received.
 They don't hold user funds but validate, wrap, and send instructions to the AMMs and farms.

+### Fund

+A Fund program implements a decentralized, non-custodial, and trustless capital management protocol.
+It is built on top of supported liquidity protocols, including Farm Vaults.
+Fund Managers are responsible for selecting a portfolio of assets that their Fund will hold.
+These assets can be in various forms: individual tokens, liquidity invested into different pools, staked into farms, or deposited into Farm Vaults.

+Fund Managers are allowed to perform a specific set of operations with tokens: swap, add/remove liquidity, stake/unstake/harvest, etc., and only in approved pools, while all other actions are forbidden.
+This is enforced by the Fund program and allows investors to earn passive returns while maintaining custody of their assets (by holding Fund tokens that are minted upon each deposit and can be withdrawn for underlying assets).

+There could be any number of Funds, each implementing its assets management strategy, and because of the blockchain nature, historical performance and current allocations are always transparent, so investors can make an informed decision on which Funds they want to invest in.

 ## Build